interactive-matter/TMC26XStepper/README.rst

  even at high environment temperatures.

-The unique features of the TMC262 are that everything ca (and must) be controlled in software:
+The unique features of the TMC262 are that everything can (and must) be controlled in software:

 * the motor current
 * microstepping